To amend title 10, United States Code, to authorize additional leave for members of the Armed Forces in connection with the birth of a child.

 Last Updated: May 9, 2014

 Length: 3 pages

-This bill was introduced on May 9, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 9, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying